 edu LIBRARY

-Photoshop tutorial: Masking
+Photoshop Tips: Masking

 In this video, I focus on a retouching technique known as masking, which involves isolating a portion of an image from the rest of a photo.
-Generally speaking, you use the masking technique when the image you’re trying to isolate has edges that aren’t well-defined.
+Generally speaking, you use the masking technique when the image youโ€™re trying to isolate has edges that arenโ€™t well-defined.
 Though there are several different ways to mask an image, the process I use involves starting with the color channels palette, which will help you cleanly separate your image from its background.

 A-M-P

 Angela Perez is a fashion photographer and digital retoucher based in Boston, MA.
 Angela is also a professional instructor of Studio Lighting and Retouching, with four years of experience using Adobe Photoshop and Lightroom.
-Check out angelaperez.portfoliobox.net to see additional work.
+Check out www.angelamichelleperez.com to see additional work.

 More Posts - Website